Our social impact

 - Build local capabilities in resilience

-Help a Local Community is a solution developed by C2C to support resilient and thriving communities by offering them a FREE 30-minute phone chat with us to brainstorm quick solutions to their needs.
-We work with any community irrespective of their size or location.
+Help a Local Community is a solution developed by C2C to support resilient and thriving communities by offering a FREE 30-minute phone chat with us to brainstorm quick solutions to community-led needs.
+We work with any community irrespective of their size or location and are happy to share our experience, knowledge and networks.

 50 Communities Project